Don’t Let Menopause Get The Best Of You!

 - Eat a balanced bedtime snack (such as berries and cream or ½ apple with nut butter)

-Yes, your metabolism does slow down a little after the change.
-Accept this fact and make peace with your current weight; show yourself respect and love.
+Yes, your metabolism does slow down a little when going through the menopause transition.
+Allow yourself to feel all the feels that come up with this change.
+Show yourself care and love.
 If you want to lose weight, start a healthy, balanced eating plan.
-Remember, balancing your blood sugar is so important for reducing or eliminating menopause symptoms, but also for losing weight.
+Remember, balancing your blood sugar is so important for reducing or eliminating menopause symptoms, but also for losing weight and it is possible to change body composition.
 The Nutrition 4 Weight Loss Program is a great way to learn an eating plan that will keep your blood sugar balanced and help you lose weight at a healthy pace.
 Be patient!
 Remember, the faster you lose weight, the faster you can gain it back!

 Exercise as you are able.
 Start with a 30-minute walk three times a week and build up to include strength training and flexibility exercises.